Mtconcept/omni_search/README.md

 ## Basic Usage

-Here's a simple example of how to integrate SearchFunction:
+Here's a simple example of how to integrate Omni Search into your Flutter app.:

 ```dart
 import 'package:flutter/material.dart';